 Be sure you clear goals and the right KPIs for your business to keep the agency accountable.

-3. Do They Understand the Senior Care Market?
+3. Do They Understand the Senior Living Market?

 By engaging with a company who knows the ins and outs of this industry, the ramp-up time is far shorter, and they can focus on meeting your business goals instead of their own education.

 A good litmus test for this is to ask an agency what the ideal buyer persona is.
 Your contact should be able to tell you, without hesitation, that depending on your business goals it could be: